gmcln-rct/writeword/README.md

 The app is single purpose, intended to show related words, not provide definitions, pronunciations, etc.

-Developed by Glenn McClanan, a Front End Developer in New York City.
+Developed by Glenn McClanan, a Front End Developer & UI Designer in New York City.

 ## Technologies:
 React
 React Context API
-Reqct Query
+React Query
 SASS
 JavaScript